OfficeDev/office-js-helpers/contributing.md

-# Contribute to this code sample
+# Contribute to this helper

-Thank you for your interest in our sample
+Thank you for your interest in our library

 * [Ways to contribute](#ways-to-contribute)
 * [To contribute using Git](#to-contribute-using-git)